nnethercote/counts/README.md

 ( 20) 45979 ( 0.9%, 73.1%): small 2048 (2048)
 ```
 Unsurprisingly, small allocations dominate.
 But what happens if we weight each
-entry by its size? `counts -w` produced the following output.
+entry by its size? `counts -i` produced the following output.
 ```
-2554515775 counts:
+2554515775 counts (weighted integral)
 ( 1) 501481472 (19.6%, 19.6%): large 32768 (32768)
 ( 2) 217878528 ( 8.5%, 28.2%): large 4096 (4096)
 ( 3) 156762112 ( 6.1%, 34.3%): large 65536 (65536)